-U2 BUILDING - LINE (
+U2 BUILDING - LINE I

 At the first floor, lateral loads are redistributed at the first floor to the building perimeter.
-By doing so, the basement columns are only required to resist gravity loads.
+By doing so, the basement columns are only required to resist gravity loads and axial loads induced by the overturning of the lateral system above.
 In design, this means the basement columns can be smaller and be attached with simpler pin connections to the first floor framing.